Boosting Immunity For COVID-19 Defense

 While deficiencies in these nutrients have been shown to impact your immune

 system, this means that you want to make sure you are getting enough.
-There isn’t
+There isn’t any evidence that consuming more than your needs or supplementing with high doses will provide additional benefit.

 We hope this blog helped educate you on the nutrients that support your immune system so you can feel more confident about your nutrition decisions during the COVID-19 pandemic.